Developing Common Ground:

 Sunday November 5th (8:00 AM – 12:00 PM)

-North Mountain Preserve Visitor Center, 12950 N 7th Street, Phoenix, Arizona
+North Mountain Visitor Center, 12950 N 7th Street, Phoenix, Arizona

-6-8pm The conference kicks off Friday evening with food and drinks, socializing, networking, and early registration.
+6-8pm The conference kicks off Friday evening with light fare and drinks, socializing, networking, and early registration.
 Recharge your climate hero battery over stories, games and songs with friends and allies.

 Registration and welcome